-At the beginning of E.B. a 4, the four performers should take their respective positions in the hall (see diagram below).
-At each position, with the exception of the exits, there should be a music stand with the full score.
-Throughout the work, each performer, with the exception of IV, will move from position to position as indicated in the score.
+At the beginning of E.B. a 5, the five performers should take their respective positions in the hall (see diagram below).
+At each position, there should be a music stand with the full score (This includes offstage House-Right but nowhere else backstage).
+Throughout the work, each performer, with the exception of V, will move from position to position as indicated in the score.
 In most cases, the performer must improvise as they move; the score indicates what pitch(es) should be used (placed in boxes), the register (low, middle, or high), dynamic range, and the relative activity.
 Timbre, and variations thereof (mutes, col legno, alternate fingerings, articulation, etc.), is up to the performer, although variety is encouraged.